How to Change Your Spark Plugs & Why You Shouldn’t Use Copper Grease

 Why Do Torque Values Change With Copper Slip?

-The reason is because there’s less friction between the two materials and far more force can be applied into the plugs preload when using thread compound or copper grease.
-The preload is the ‘tension’ between the plug and cylinder head threads that gives the friction force to stop them coming loose.
-You will end up over-tightening them by up to 20% which is easily enough to break them if using an anti seizure agent.
-This goes for anything and everything to do with torque-wrenches, always use torque specifications ‘dry’ unless stated otherwise.
+You will end up over-tightening them by up to 20% which is easy enough to break them if using an anti-seizure agent.
+This goes for anything and everything to do with torque wrenches, always use torque specifications ‘dry’ unless stated otherwise.

 In Our Experience

-For NGK warranty purposes we must send all damaged plugs back to them to be officially examined and documented.
-As of now, it turns out 100% of the spark plugs in the last 3 years that were returned due to breakage were the result of customers using thread compound and simply over tightening with a torque-wrench.
-The NGK warranty reports are always compiled of detailed photographs pinpointing the reasons of exact failure, even to the very smallest of details such as hex swelling is recorded.
+For NGK warranty purposes, we send all damaged spark plugs back to NGK UK so that they can be officially examined and documented.
+As of now, it turns out 100% of the spark plugs in the last 5 years that were returned due to thread breakage were the result of customers using thread compound, or simply over-tightening them.

-But I Know a Mechanic Who Always Uses it on Spark Plugs?
+My Mechanic Always Uses Copper Slip on Spark Plugs?

 NGK Tech Bulletin